 Though Enshu studied under the most influential tea masters of their time, he did not immediately start working as a tea master himself.
 Instead, he spent his time as a skilled administrator in the Edo Bakufu, the feudal military-style government during the Edo period (1603-1868).
 During that time, he grew close to feudal lords, great merchants, monks, and even the emperor of that time, Go-Mizunoo.
 As the Sengoku period (from the end of 15th century to the end of 16th century) faded deeper into the past, the Tokugawa Shogunate longed for peace and culture.
 Eventually, he became something like a chief of Cultural Affairs, where he could focus on refinement in the new age.
 At this time, Enshu’s ideas began to enter the mainstream.

-Evolving from masters before him—Murata Shuko, Takeno Jouou, Sen no Rikyu, and Furuta Oribe—who added zen spirituality, poetry, simplicity, and art into the tea ceremony, Kobori Enshu used his fine taste to mold the concept of kirei-sabi, which is the core essence of Enshu SADO School which helped shape Tokyo tea culture.
+Evolving from masters before him—Murata Shuko, Takeno Jouou, Sen no Rikyu, and Furuta Oribe—who added zen spirituality, poetry, simplicity, and art into the tea ceremony, Kobori Enshu used his fine taste to mold the concept of kirei-sabi.
+This is the core essence of Enshu SADO School which helped shape Tokyo tea culture.

 That theme also translates into the tea ceremony itself.
-Enshu believed that one should not selfishly put themselves and their opinion first — a sentiment that can be felt while drinking and being served tea.
+Enshu believed that one should not selfishly put themselves and their opinion first.
+It is a sentiment that can be felt while drinking and being served tea.
 It was an idea that came to Enshu during the new era of relative peace.
-In times of war, it was natural to put oneself first, as it was never certain what fate would hold the next day.
+In times of war, it was natural to put oneself first.
+That’s because it was never certain what fate would hold the next day.
 As the age became more harmonious, there was time to focus on others and show respect by putting them first.

-From that aspect, it is easy to see how the ritual of the tea ceremony influences Japanese culture in daily life.
+From that aspect, it is easy to see how the ritual of the tea ceremony influences Japanese culture in daily life and Tokyo tea culture.
 Kobori Sojitsu is pleased to see its effects on young children as they try their first tea ceremony.
 Even the simple act of saying “osakini itadakimasu” (excuse me for going first), starts to make the children consider others.
 These humble acts plant the seeds of respect and courteousness that can help children grow into mature, sophisticated adults.

 The philosophy of “Keiko-Shoukon,” present in the ceremony, is based on meditating upon antiquity and comparing the present with the past.
 Despite its long history, the Japanese tea ceremony Enshu SADO School focuses more on refinement than rustic materials and ways.
-With that spirit, Grand Masters like Kobori Sojitsu will continue to create beautiful works of art in the harmonious setting of the Japanese tea ceremony.
+With that spirit, Grand Masters like Kobori Sojitsu will continue to create beautiful works of art in the harmonious setting of the Japanese tea ceremony and Tokyo tea culture.

 The 13th Grand Master of Enshu SADO School